avinassh/blag/content/posts/sqlite-facts.md

 	There are over 600 lines of test code for every line of code in SQLite.
 Tests cover 100% of branches (and 100% [MC/DC](https://en.wikipedia.org/wiki/Modified_condition/decision_coverage)) in the library.
 The test suite is extremely diverse, including fuzz tests, boundary value tests, regression tests, and tests that simulate operating system crashes, power losses, I/O errors, and out-of-memory errors.

+	SQLite first began as a [Tcl extension](https://www.sqlite.org/tclsqlite.html), and its primary test suite is written in Tcl.

 1. Interestingly, some SQLite tests are proprietary.
 The test suite called [TH3 (Test Harness 3)](https://www.sqlite.org/th3.html), which achieves 100% branch coverage of the code, is proprietary and is not open to access.

 	I don't know any other project which has made code free, but test suites are paid.